 A certified DISC assessment consultant can help you find out more.

 The Fear Assessment was created by Ruth Soukup.
 After struggling with things in her own life she realised there was a bit of a pattern when it came to people’s fear and the way it could be overcome.
 The seven fear archetypes are:

 The full (paid) report will rank each of the fear archetypes from one to seven with a percentage.

-I’ve only done the free assessment and there were no real surprises with my result.
+I’ve only done the free personality assessment and there were no real surprises with my result.
 I am a procrastinator.

 Take The Fear Assessment.

-The Clifton Strengths contains 34 different strengths spanning across four domains; strategic thinking, relationship building, influencing and executing.
+The Clifton Strengths contains 34 different personality strengths spanning four domains; strategic thinking, relationship building, influencing and executing.
 The strength themes are the foundation of strengths-based development to help you discover your natural talents or talent DNA.

 The 34 strengths are: